LukeLIN-web/distrubuted-ML-system/DRL-RESOURCE ALLOCATION/A Deep Learning-driven Scheduler for Deep Learning Cluster.md

 ### 6.2 Methodology

 **Testbed.** Our testbed includes 13 GPU/CPU servers connected by a Dell Networking Z9100-ON 100GbE switch.
 Each server has one Intel E5-1660 v4 CPU, two GTX 1080Ti GPUs, 48GB RAM, one MCX413A-GCAT 50GbE NIC, one 480GB SSD, and one 4TB HDD.
-Each server runs Ubuntu 14.04 LTS and Docker 17.09-ce [7].
+Each server runs Ubuntu 14.04 LTS and Docker 17.09-ce.

-**Trace.** We use patterns from a 75-day real-world job trace collected from a large production DL cluster with a few thousands of GPUs and thousands of jobs, to drive
+**Trace.** We use patterns from a 75-day real-world job trace collected from a large production DL cluster with a few thousands of GPUs and thousands of jobs, to drive our testbed experiments and simulation studies.
+Fig. 8 (a) shows the job arrival rate (number of jobs arrived per time slot, i.e., 20 minutes) during a typical week.
+Fig. 8 (b) shows the distribution of job duration: over a half of jobs run for more than an hour and some for days; the average job duration is 147 minutes.

+​	Due to security and privacy concerns of the company, the job source code is not available, and we do not know job details (e.g., model architecture).
+So we select 8 categories of ML models for experiments, from official MXNet tutorials [10], with representative application domains, different architectures and parameter sizes [10], as shown in Table 1.
+Each worker in different jobs uses at most 2 GPUs and 1-4 CPU cores, and each PS uses 1-4 CPU cores.

+这个就是trace.py里面的self.resr worker 和resr ps.

+​	In both testbed experiments and simulations, the jobs are submitted to the cluster following the dynamic pattern in Fig. 8 (a) (with arrival rates scaled down).
+Upon an arrival event, we randomly select a model from Table 1 and vary its required number of training epochs (tens to hundreds) to generate a job variant, following job running time distribution of the real-world trace (scaled down).
+For models training on large datasets (e.g., ImageNet [8]), we downscale the datasets so that the training can be finished in a reasonable amount of time.
+In experiments, 30 jobs are submitted to run in our testbed; in simulations, 500 servers are simulated, and 200 jobs are submitted in the simulated cluster

+这里有讲testbed 随机选一个模型, 产生一个job变量. 根据 fittng的function 改变 required epoch.

+**Training setting.** Our DL-based scheduler is implemented using TensorFlow [15].
+The neural network is trained using Adam optimizer [34] with a fixed learning rate of 0.005 for offline supervised learning and 0.0001 for online reinforcement learning, mini-batch size of 256 samples, reward discount factor γ = 0.9, exploration constant  = 0.4, entropy weight β = 0.1, and an experience replay buffer of 8192 samples.
+The network has 2 hidden layers with 256 neurons each.
+These hyper-parameters (neural network structure, learning rate, mini-batch size, etc.) are chosen based on a few empirical training trials.
+We refer to one update of the neural network at the end of each time slot as one step in this section

+**Baseline**

 主导资源公平性（DRF）[24]：它根据主导资源的公平性为工作分配资源。 默认情况下，我们使用 DRF 作为现有调度器，用于指导 DL2 中的监督学习，因为它在现有集群调度器中被广泛采用，例如 YARN [58]、Mesos [31]